-The legal systems have its roots in the past rules but now laws are framed keeping in mind the growing needs which necessitate the framing of such law.
+The legal systems have their roots in the past rules but now laws are framed keeping in mind the growing needs that necessitate the framing of such law.
 This evolution of law has provided a remedy to tackle the problems but at the same time has also led to the utterance of a dilemma in the existing legal system.
 Visualizing within the ambit of a standard form of contract, the same problem is raised as a corollary to this evolution and framing of the laws.

-In the present scenario, where standard form of contracts has become an inevitable part of contracts, on the other hand, difficulties with regard to the same are increasing.
-Such are the problems connected with Standard Form of Contracts(hereinafter referred as ‘SFC’), where it has become difficult even for the courts to come at the rescue to the weaker party of such a contract.
+In the present scenario, where the standard form of contracts has become an inevitable part of contracts, on the other hand, difficulties with regard to the same are increasing.
+Such are the problems connected with the Standard Form of Contracts(hereinafter referred to as ‘SFC’), where it has become difficult even for the courts to come at the rescue to the weaker party of such a contract.

 In general, where a consumer like you and me enters into various contracts every day or so, we generally sign the SFC and do not read all the terms and conditions mentioned in such a contract.
 Even if we do so, we are not in a position to understand it from word to word, so it becomes difficult to protect the weaker party to a contract i.e. consumer.
 But it becomes of paramount importance to solve such problems wisely for better evolution or framing of the laws.

-SFC is a standardized contract where the terms and conditions are pre-decided by the drafting party.
+A Standard Form of Contracts is a standardized contract where the terms and conditions are pre-decided by the drafting party.
 It disables the signing party to change the clauses made in the contract as per its wishes and hence gives no bargaining power to such a party.
 This puts the signing party in a weaker position, as it has no say and has to still sign such a contract to enjoy the benefits of the services, as it does not affect the drafting party, it is also known as “take it or leave it” contract.

 Therefore, it would be more rational to regard the relationship which arises not as one of contract but as one of status, as the contracting party has the status of a consumer and no rights as a contracting party.